DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Start with something as simple as a single loop of track with a station and a sensor (connected to pin 40 for this example) at the point where you want the train to stop.
-Using an AUTOMATION keyword means that this automation will appear in Engine Driver so you can drive the train manually, and then had it over to the automation at the press of a button.
+Using an ``AUTOMATION`` keyword means that this automation will appear in Engine Driver so you can drive the train manually, and then hand it over to the automation at the press of a button.

 [technically an automation can independently run multiple locos along the same path through the layout but this is discussed later]

 .. code-block::

-   AUTOMATION(4,"Run around")
+   AUTOMATION(4)
       FWD(50)   // move forward at DCC speed 50 (out of 127)
-      AT(40)     // when you get to sensor on pin (40) STOP      // Stop the train
+      AT(40)     // when you get to sensor on pin (40) STOP      // stop the train
       DELAYRANDOM(50,200) // delay somewhere between 5 and 20 seconds
       FWD(30)   // start a bit slower
       AFTER(40)  // until sensor on pin 40 has been passed FOLLOW(4) // and continue to follow the automation

-The instructions are followed in sequence by the loco given to it, the AT command just leaves the loco running until that sensor is detected.
+The instructions are followed in sequence by the loco given to it;
+the ``AT`` command just leaves the loco running until that sensor is detected.

 Notice that this automation does not specify the loco address.
 If you drive a loco with Engine Driver